-Want to slim down and tone up for your two-piece?
-All you need is your body and this high-intensity interval-training (HIIT) plan to blast fat and develop muscle tone from head to toe!
+Want an intense workout you can do just with your bodyweight?
+All you need is this high-intensity interval-training (HIIT) plan for women to blast fat and develop muscle tone from head to toe.

-How it works: This circuit uses a 2:1 interval ratio, which means you’ll work at a moderate intensity for 2 minutes and then push your body to its limit for 1 minute.
-Do each exercise back to back, with minimal rest in between moves.
+How it works: This full-body HIIT workout circuit uses a 2:1 interval ratio, which means you’ll work at a moderate intensity for 2 minutes and then push your body to its limit for 1 minute.
+Do each full-body HIIT workout move back to back, with minimal rest in between moves.
 Repeat the entire circuit 2 or 3 times total.

 Moderate Intensity Minute: 1, 2, 3 Squat and Rear Lunge

-Tip: Your tempo for this move should be on a 1, 2, 3 count: count one squat, two lunge, three squat, and then stand.
+Your tempo for this full-body HIIT workout move should be on a 1, 2, 3 count—count one squat, two lunge, three squat, and then stand.
 Be sure to track your knees over, but not past, your toes on your squats and lunges.
 (See: 6 Ways You Might Be Squatting Wrong)

-Tip: Keep your abs tight during the entire movement.
-This will make it easier to jump your legs in and out.
-If you need to, modify this move by stepping your feet in and out of your squat position and/or doing the pushups on bent knees.
+Keep your abs tight during this entire full-body HIIT workout move—this will make it easier to jump your legs in and out.
+If you need to, modify the exercise by stepping your feet in and out of your squat position and/or doing the push-ups on bent knees.

 Moderate Intensity Minute: Side-to-Side Lunge Chops